Contact

 Matt passionately believes that higher education can be transformative for individuals and the wider society in which we live.

-Matt teaches on the school's Foundation in Health Sciences, Cognitive Behavioural Therapy and Mental Health nursing provision, with a strong emphasis on applied clinical practice across a range of modules.
+Matt teaches on the school's Foundation in Health Sciences, Cognitive Behavioural Therapy and other pre and post qualification courses, with a strong emphasis on applied clinical practice across a range of modules.

 Matt is the module convenor for Cognitive and Behavioural Therapy for Anxiety Disorders and Depression 2: Complexity, within the Cognitive Behavioural Therapy MSc/PGDip and co-convenor for Foundations of Health Psychology within the Health Sciences Foundation programme.